cloudengio/go.pkgs/algo/container/heap/README.md

 ```
 KeyedInt64 implements a heap whose values include both a key and value to
 allow for updates to existing items in the heap.
 It also keeps a running sum
-of the all of the items currently in the heap, supports both ascending and
+of the all of the values currently in the heap, supports both ascending and
-desencding operations.
-It is safe for concurrent use.
+desencding operations and is safe for concurrent use.

 ### Functions

 ```go
 func NewKeyedInt64(descending bool) *KeyedInt64
 ```
-NewKeyedInt64
+NewKeyedInt64 returns a new instance of KeyedInt64.